all-ride/ride-app/manual/Core/Events.md

 It's best to have listeners which are independant of each other.

 However, sometimes it's interesting to influence the order of the listeners.
-To achieve this, you can pass a index to the registration of your listener.
+To achieve this, you can pass an index to the registration of your listener.
 Indexes range from 0 to 100.
-New listeners without a index will be added from 50 onwards.
+New listeners without an index will be added from 50 onwards.
 This gives enough room before and after the default index.

 In the following example, _$bar->method()_ would be triggered before _$foo->method()_ when the event _event.name_ is triggered: